loopbackio/loopback-connector-oracle/README.md

-## Loopback Oracle Connector
+## loopback-connector-oracle

-Connect Loopback to Oracle
+The Oracle Connector module for for [loopback-datasource-juggler](http://docs.strongloop.com/loopback-datasource-juggler/).

 ## Installation